The Witcher (TV series): Season 2

 The second season received positive reviews.
 Rotten Tomatoes reports a 95% approval rating with an average rating of 7.9/10, based on 62 reviews.
-The website's critical consensus reads: "The Witcher's second season expands on its first in all the best ways—and most importantly, it remains a whole lot of fun."
+The website's critical consensus reads, "The Witcher's second season expands on its first in all the best ways—and most importantly, it remains a whole lot of fun."
 Metacritic calculated a weighted average score of 69 out of 100 based on 23 critics, indicating "generally favorable reviews".

 Critic Sheena Scott from Forbes favorably commented: "Throughout the episodes, characters repeatedly point out their resemblance—a similar attitude, the same hairstyle—to keep on reminding the viewers of their daughter-father bond.
 But as the ending of Season 2 indicates, it looks like it is this very bond that may be put into jeopardy in the next season."
 Angie Han from The Hollywood Reporter, praised the series for being an improvement over its previous season, although it may not be perfect.
-She commented the series: "In its second outing, The Witcher feels confident enough to open itself up to that whole array of feelings."
-In a more negative review, Roxana Hadadi from Vulture, stated "In its second season, The Witcher is most engaging when exploring the alliances and allegiances between Geralt, Yennefer, and Ciri and when using those three to consider Nivellen’s insistence that “Monsters are born of deeds alone.
-Unforgivable ones.”
+She commented: "In its second outing, The Witcher feels confident enough to open itself up to that whole array of feelings."
+In a more negative review, Roxana Hadadi from Vulture stated, "In its second season, The Witcher is most engaging when exploring the alliances and allegiances between Geralt, Yennefer, and Ciri and when using those three to consider Nivellen's insistence that 'Monsters are born of deeds alone.
+Unforgivable ones.'
 But in its attempt to build a bigger world, the series falls prey to more fantasy tropes than it masters."
-Author Leigh Butler deemed the second season as an improvement over its previous season, praising its deeper themes, better storyline, performances, and finally approaching its potential, and stated: "Season 2 (so far) is better, and working its way toward potentially great.
+Author Leigh Butler deemed the second season an improvement over its previous season, praising its deeper themes, better storyline, performances, and finally approaching its potential, and stated, "Season 2 (so far) is better, and working its way toward potentially great.
 When it comes down to it, there is really only one thing any story needs to accomplish, and The Witcher has accomplished it."